 I also like the return of both rivals from the previous game, Cheren and Bianca; the former reappears as a Gym Leader, showing calmer and more dignified behaviour than how he was in Black / White, while Bianca has moved up in the world to Professor Juniper’s assistant and journeys around the world for her research, a far cry from her timid nature before.
 Both of these character arcs are quite satisfying and show significant growth although I suppose it would be lost on anyone coming to these games without having played the prequels.
 Team Plasma undergo a similar fate; they reappear in this game having splintered into 2 factions, one which seeks atonement for their past actions by trying to work for the good of society while the other functions as the villains of the game once again.
 Unfortunately having Plasma act as a recurring villain doesn’t feel anywhere near as good as before; stripped of the conceit that they stand for Pokemon liberation they become just a generic bunch of bad guys.
 In fact, their appearance here is probably one of the worst villainous teams in a main series game yet as they not only lack coherent motives but also the places their story goes goes off the rails in a really silly way.

 In fact, the way Team Plasma is portrayed here genuinely irks me.
 It comes down in no small part to how the team was written in the first game and the sometimes odd relationship the Pokemon franchise has with its villains.
 The original Team Rocket remains my favourite team in the games because their villainy is very real.
 The things they do in Red / Blue are recognisable crimes; they extort and rough up trainers on Nugget Bridge, they steal the Silph Scope, they commit an actual act of domestic terrorism when they take over Silph Co., and to top it off they even murder a sentient Pokemon.
 In the games that followed, Game Freak dialed back on how they built their villains and instead opted for more cartoony baddies with more ludicrous goals.
-I might still like them, but no one’s drawing any real-world parallel or learning a moral lesson from Team Magma trying to erupt a volcano to expand the landmass or Team Galactic invading a parallel dimension.
+I might still like them, but no one’s drawing any real-world parallel or learning a moral lesson from Team Magma trying to erupt a volcano in order to expand the landmass or Team Galactic invading a parallel dimension.
 The reason I like Team Plasma in Black / White is because they manage to commit human crimes before escalating, cementing them as effective villains first and then letting the big silly stuff happen later.

 For context, when we first meet Team Plasma in the preceding game it’s while they’re holding a rally in an early-game town.
 We learn about their ideals towards Pokemon liberation and meet their leaders in both Ghetsis and N. However, in the next town over we come across Plasma goons physically abusing a Pokemon, and after beating the local Gym Leader a young child comes to us crying that Plasma stole her Pokemon and we have to go get it back.
 The veneer of civility drops from the team and we realise that the rally we saw was a sanitised, public-safe front but in reality their members are vindictive and cruel.
 From then on, events in the story serve to underline that; soon after Plasma conducts a museum heist and steals an ancient artifact.
 Because we’ve already established them as actual villains who are capable of committing genuine crimes, by the time the plot shifts over into N’s emergence as a figure of legend who wants to use the power of his draconic Pokemon to rule over a Unova devoid of trainers, we’re already so committed to stop these crooks that it we’re ready to accept the scaling up of their operations into cartoon levels.